There are two weight training programs for men on this website:

 Most weight training programs that you have come across have probably followed either no progression or a linear progression through rep ranges, beginning with 13–20 (for muscular endurance), moving on to 6–12 (for muscular size), and maybe ending with 2–6 (for muscular strength).
 This arrangement is known as linear periodization.
 The problem with linear periodization is that when you move from one rep range to another, you start to lose the properties that you developed in the previous rep range!
 My programs are based on an arrangement called undulating periodization, wherein the rep ranges are maintained as you progress and alternated in microcycles.
 This ensures that as you progress, the properties that you developed in previous mesocycles (endurance, size, or strength) are not only maintained but also continually developed while you also develop new properties.
 Note that only the size and strength rep ranges are maintained, not the endurance rep range.

-As mentioned above, the purpose of the macrocycle is not only to build and maintain major muscle mass and strength but also to strengthen the core, strengthen the body’s primal movement patterns, and encourage the right strength balances between opposing muscle groups.
-Most of the exercises were selected to fulfil these objectives.
+The purpose of all of the training programs for men is to build and maintain muscle mass and strength, strengthen the core, strengthen the body’s primal movement patterns, and encourage the right strength balances between opposing muscle groups.
+Most of the exercises were selected to fulfil those objectives.
 However, some exercises were included to serve other purposes, such as to prepare you in one mesocycle to move on to more advanced exercises in the following mesocycle, or simply to add variation to the workouts to keep you engaged.

 Exercises for maximum muscle and strength